Healthy Homes Assessment Churton Park

 What We Do

-As building inspectors we deal with all the elements involved in expert house inspects.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all issues that come with professional house inspections.
+We’re here to make sure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one and conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We take your investment seriously We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of owning or purchasing an home.

-We are specialised in a range of services to ensure that you are completely aware of the state of any property you may be considering buying or selling as well as additional services.
+We are specialised in a range of services to make sure that you are completely aware of the state of any property you might be contemplating buying or selling along with other solutions.

-With our systemised approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your document, you can actually see any issues that could be found.
-Thanks to our detailed report, it is no wonder we receive so many clients who recommend our service to family members and friends.
+We have a systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your reports, you can actually see any issues that could be found.
+Because of our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.

 Have Peace of Mind - Get in Touch